 A tool developed by the University of Pittsburgh Graduate School of Public Health that helps individuals naviagte through over 1,500 legal summaries impacting volunteer participation in preparing for or responding to disasters.

-Explains steps in the disaster process, the categories of disaster aid programs, and the difference between an Emergency Declaration and a Major Disaster Declaration.
+Explains steps in the disaster process and the difference between an Emergency Declaration and a Major Disaster Declaration.

 This page is intended for individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and local, state, tribal, territorial, insular area, and Federal governments looking for resources on national preparedness.